This post may contain affiliate links. Please see our disclosure policy.

 the ingredients used to make green tea shots - whiskey, peach schnapps, lemon lime soda, and sweet and sour mix.

-• Jameson Irish Whiskey: Irish whiskey is made from barley and has a lighter, smoother flavor compared to American whiskey.
-However, you can use whatever brand of whiskey you'd like.
+Jameson Irish Whiskey: Irish whiskey is made from barley and has a lighter, smoother flavor compared to American whiskey.
+However, you can use any popular whiskey you’d like!

-• Peach Liqueur: Peach Schnapps is my favorite ingredient - it's what gives these shots their "umph" with all of that peachy flavor.
+Peach Schnapps: Peach Schnapps is a peach liqueur (and my favorite ingredient) – it’s what gives these shots their “umph” with all of that peachy flavor.
 SO good.

-• Sweet and Sour Mix: the sweet and sour mix really works well with the peach liqueur and balances out the sweet flavor with a little tanginess.
+Sweet and Sour Mix: the sweet and sour mix really works well with the peach liqueur and balances out the sweet flavor with a little tangy sour flavor.

 How to make Green Tea Shots